 Quitting drugs isn’t as easy as it seems.
 People may think that all you have to do is to stop taking the drug of choice and your addiction is over.
 However, that’s not how addiction works.
-In this article we will explore what does withdrawal sy
+In this article we will explore what withdrawal symptoms feel like for someone who has been abusing drugs or alcohol.

 Addiction is dangerous because the body often develops tolerance and dependence on the drug.
 Since the drugs take produce highs, the body keeps craving more.
 Eventually, it adapts to the drug and becomes dependent on it to create a stable environment in the body.
 When the drug is suddenly removed, an imbalance occurs and you experience withdrawal symptoms.